espocrm/documentation/user-guide/mass-email.md

 1. Check if _Sent Test_ works.
 If does't work then check if system SMTP settings are correct.
 2. Check if you have setup cron for your system.
 3. Check if you have `Check Group Email Accounts` Scheduled Job and it is `Active`.
 Check if there are something in Log.
-4. Check `Scheduling` field of `Check Group Email Accounts` Scheduled Job.
-By default it set to run at night.
-You can change it to make it to run every hour.

 #### What if Tracking URLs has wrong url that does not lead to your crm.